-Dealing with returns and sorting out refunds can be a difficult process.
+Dealing with returns and sorting out refunds can be a painful process.
 If you haven't seen the product before it is delivered and have no quality control, then you'll have no idea of the number of returns to expect.
-Suppliers may request that returns are handled by you, and so you'll have to be adept at handling customer complaints.
+Suppliers may request that you handle returns and so you'll have to be adept at handling customer complaints.

 Pros & Cons Summary